-How To Stay Connected to Internet while RVing
+How To Stay Connected to the Internet while RVing

 One of the top questions we get from people is how do you stay connected to the internet while traveling in an RV.
-We’ve been on the road over 4.5 years full time and have started and ran our business exclusively from the open road while RVing.
+We’ve been on the road over 4.5 years full-time, started and run our business exclusively from the open road while RVing.

 Technology continues to increase and has significantly improved over the past few years as far as coverage and signal strength.
 We often take for granted the conveniences and advances in technology that allow us to do some pretty incredible things such as working virtually anywhere you want in this beautiful country of ours.
 Here’s how we do it…